-Become more intelligent better at manifestation by taking ownership of your reality rather than saying other people or circumstances “made” you do or feel something.
+Being more intelligent does not instantly make you become better at manifestation – you first need to take ownership of your reality rather than saying other people or circumstances “made” you do or feel something.

 However, to be emotionally intelligent, you need to be brave enough to face your emotions head-on.

-The next step is to take a curious and compassionate approach to figuring out those emotions come from and what purpose they’re serving—another crucial part of emotional intelligence.
+The next step is to take a curious and compassionate approach to figure out those emotions come from and what purpose they’re serving; another crucial part of emotional intelligence.

 One of the trickier aspects of emotional intelligence involves looking out for feelings that aren’t real, but rather the projected emotions of others.